 Artist Bio

-As a visual artist, Brea conceptualizes digital graphics and painting tools to question and remodel the history being presented in front of us both physically and theoretically.
+Brea is conceptualizing digital graphics and painting tools to question and remodel the history being presented in front of us, both physically, digitally, and theoretically.
 He deconstructs and reconstructs what we deem as potential visual history challenging what is real versus what is artificial with synthesized versions of historical visual cues.
+Brea’s compositions could be considered artificial social structures; metaphorical leaps into multiple perspectives of historical viewership.
+By transforming narratives and mediums with contemporary software Brea creates work that embodies old master-type paintings with nuances of our future.

-Currently, Brea is a Professor & Studio Residency Director at the New York Arts Program through Ohio Wesleyan University.
-Brea is a distinguished recipient of numerous prizes and awards, his engagement with art history and technology has led to several solo exhibitions across the United States.
-Brea has exhibited with The Gadsden Museum of Art, Peeler Arts Center, Yonkers Arts, Working Method Contemporary Gallery, and More.
-His work is featured in private and public collections, including the James Baldwin Library at MacDowell.
-Brea has also given a variety of lectures on his practice and research, most notably, at the CMA in New York.
-He recently finished residencies at MacDowell, Vermont Studio Center, and was just awarded the 44th AIM Fellowship through the Bronx Museum.
-In the summer of 2024, he will be working with the Indeterminacy Festival at Governors Island, in New York City.
-He holds a BA in Literature and Studio Art from DePauw University and an MFA in Interdisciplinary Studies from Florida State University.
+Brea is a distinguished recipient of numerous prizes and awards.
+His engagement with Art History and technology has led to several exhibitions across the United States.
+Brea has exhibited with The Gadsden Museum of Art, Yonkers Arts Center, Working Method Contemporary Gallery, and more.
+His work is featured in private and public collections, including the James Baldwin Library at MacDowell, and was one of the first recipients of the Dean Collection Grant.
+He recently finished residencies at MacDowell, Vermont Studio Center, Virginia Center for the Creative Arts, and was just awarded the 44th AIM Fellowship through the Bronx Museum.
+He holds a double degree in Literature and Studio Art from DePauw University and an MFA from Florida State University.
+Currently, he is the Visual Arts Professor & Residency Director at the New York Arts Program.

 Artist Statement